Geopolitics and Health: Achieving equity in a divided world

 Big Issues

-In an increasingly polarized world, consensus on global issues is becoming ever more elusive, and inequities in access to healthcare are widening.
-In addressing these critical challenges of the age, we must consider new approaches that move beyond the limitations of the current global multilateral system, which often struggles to address complex health challenges effectively in diverse settings, towards a model that supports local empowerment and aligns more closely with the actual needs of populations.
-Ensuring that healthcare delivery is conducted in an impartial and neutral manner, consistently during times of both crisis and peace, is the key to attaining these goals.
+In an increasingly polarised world, consensus on global issues is elusive and healthcare inequities are widening.
+This session highlighted the need for new approaches that go beyond the current global multilateral system to address complex health issues effectively and that models supporting local empowerment and aligning with the actual needs of populations are essential.
+Impartial and neutral healthcare delivery during both crisis and peace is key to achieving these goals.

 Sharon Pickering